MazontheMoon/css_cheatsheet_selectors/README.md

 Keyword: Description FILE
 Examples:

+* new: Adding new content for sectionB INDEX
+* update: added info to existing section on INDEX
-*fix: Typo in sectionA content INDEX
+* fix: Typo in sectionA content INDEX
-*style: Added colour schema to page STYLESHEET
+* style: Added colour schema to page STYLESHEET
-*new: Adding new content for sectionB INDEX
-*docs: Added naming convention rules to README
+* docs: Added naming convention rules to README
-*test: Testing accessibility for styles in STYLESHEET
+* test: Testing accessibility for styles in STYLESHEET

 ## Resources